nbowling/myBlog/content/forfun/index.md

 {{< figure
   src="CuillinRidge.jpg"
-  caption="A colleague on the Cuillin Ridge looking north" attr="-- Nick Bowling"
+  caption="A colleague on Sgurr Alasdair looking to the northern section of the Cuillin Ridge - Isle of Skye" attr="-- Nick Bowling"
 >}}
 I have enjoyed hill walking and mountaineering including several alpine seasons.

 {{< figure
   src="MerDeGlace.jpg"
-  caption="The upper reaches of the Mer de Glace with the Dent du Geant to the right and Mont Blance right horizon" attr="-- Nick Bowling"
+  caption="The upper reaches of the Mer de Glace with the Dent du Geant to the right and Mont Blanc right horizon" attr="-- Nick Bowling"
 >}}